Exmark Z Turf Equipment Backyard Life

 • Foraged chanterelle compound butter

-• melt 1/4 lb butter in small pot
+• Melt 1/4 lb butter in small pot

-• add onions and cook on medium low heat until soft
+• Add onions and cook on medium low heat until soft

-• add mushrooms and simmer until soft
+• Add mushrooms and simmer until soft

-• add garlic, wine, thyme, and turmeric
+• Add garlic, wine, thyme, and turmeric

-• simmer on low heat until wine is reduced by half
+• Simmer on low heat until wine is reduced by half

-• remove pot from stove and allow to cool five minutes
+• Remove pot from stove and allow to cool five minutes

-• purée in food processor until smooth
+• Purée in food processor until smooth

-• add all ingredients and combine with room temp butter, make sure mushroom mixture is cool enough where it won’t melt the butter
+• Add all ingredients and combine with room temp butter, make sure mushroom mixture is cool enough where it won’t melt the butter

-• add mushroom butter to small bowl and refrigerate until easily handled but not solid
+• Add mushroom butter to small bowl and refrigerate until easily handled but not solid

-• roll out a 18 inches of plastic wrap flat onto counter
+• Roll out a 18 inches of plastic wrap flat onto counter

-• place butter into a log shape down the middle of the plastic about 2-3 inch diameter
+• Place butter into a log shape down the middle of the plastic about 2-3 inch diameter

-• wrap plastic over the butter into a log shape and twist the ends to form and tighten — this may take a few try’s to get right
+• Wrap plastic over the butter into a log shape and twist the ends to form and tighten — this may take a few try’s to get right

-• refrigerate the compound butter until firm
+• Refrigerate the compound butter until firm

 • Cast iron seared filet mignon

-• drizzle oil on steaks, season with salt, pepper, and rosemary to marinate
+• Drizzle oil on steaks, season with salt, pepper, and rosemary to marinate

-• put in fridge for an hour
+• Place in fridge for an hour

-• pour oil into skillet and place steaks in cast iron with plenty of space between them
+• Pour oil into skillet and place steaks in cast iron with plenty of space between them

-• turn oven to broil
+• Turn oven on to broil

-• slice 1/4-1/2” medallions of compound
+• Slice off 1/4-1/2” medallions of compound

 More Like This: